 - The passport holder possesses the correct validation and may proceed to board.

 - There is an issue with the ETIAS and/or EES and boarding will not be permitted.

 - It should be noted that even if the correct documentation is presented and a passenger permitted to travel this does not automatically guarantee entry to the destination EU or Schengen country as the final decision rests with the security and border authorities of the country in question.

 Airline companies and other international carriers must register for both EES and ETIAS in order to comply with EU regulations.
-This will be mandatory from early 2022 for any carriers wishing to carry on the business of transporting passengers to, from and within the European arena.
+This will be mandatory from 2024 for any carriers wishing to carry on the business of transporting passengers to, from and within the European arena.
 Without being properly registered a carrier will not have access to the documentation and technological systems that will be required to operate the EES and ETIAS systems.
 Once registered the carrier has certain obligations including:

 - Properly screening all passengers for ETIAS and EES before boarding.